 Over the years, I’ve had a couple of medical curveballs thrown at me – some even while I was traveling outside the United States.
 But, up until a few weeks ago, I never had to go further than the local pharmacy or clinic to fix the ailment.
+Then, I realized I needed to make an overseas ER visit.

 That was not the case in Interlaken, Switzerland where I all of a sudden found myself at the E.R. wondering if I had broken my hand after an afternoon of canyoning.
 I had just spent the week in Luzern at the Adventure Travel World Summit and decided to take an early train to Interlaken (for a post-Summit conference) so that I could go paragliding – a calming, scenic, safe adventure excursion.
 What I didn’t count on was the rain, which of course negated any possibility of paragliding that day.
 The other choice was canyoning.